Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into Mississippi State University in veterinary medicine.
-This Mississippi institution receives more than $600,000 annually from other SREB states.
+Residents of other states may contract for entry into Mississippi State University’s College of Veterinary Medicine.
+For the 2019-20 academic year, Mississippi State University received $670,000 from other SREB states.